NOAA-EMC/UPP/docs/AddNewVariable.rst

     Hui-Ya Chuang).
 UPP supports many NOAA operational models and we can not change operational products without coordination and advanced notices.

-We encourage non NOAA UPP developers to contact the Developmental Testbed Center (DTC) via the UPP `forum <https://forums.ufscommunity.org/forum/post-processing>`_ to make them aware of modifications you are making.
+We encourage non NOAA UPP developers to contact the Developmental Testbed Center (DTC) via `GitHub Discussions <https://github.com/NOAA-EMC/UPP/discussions>`_ to make them aware of modifications you are making.
 In some cases, if they determine the changes you are making may be relevant for operational and/or community purposes, they will be interested in incorporating your changes into the code base for support and future release.
 We would then work with you to make this possible.